anuraagnagar/flask-YT-converter/README.md

 pip install -r requirements.txt
 ```

 Before running the server, you will need to set `SECRET_KEY=your_app_secret_key_here` environment variable to .env file in your base directory.
-Please create .env file in base directory of this application and set the secret key.
+And change `.env.example` file to `.env` file in base directory of this application and set the secret key.

 ### 6. Run the application.